 The characteristic that has made White Oak wood famous is the presence of striking medullary rays that appear when the wood is quartersawn.
 Quartersawn White Oak is highly stable.
 In the early 1900s, White Oak was the standard species for the arts and crafts movement in furniture building.

-Today, White Oak retains its popularity as a furniture wood, but its use has expanded to include many more applications.
-Its unique cellular structure makes the wood highly water resistant, and it is therefore used in great quantities for exterior applications from trim and general construction to furniture and garden structures.
+Today, White Oak lumber retains its popularity as a furniture wood, but its use has expanded to include many more applications.
+Its unique cellular structure makes the wood highly water resistant, and as a result it is used in great quantities for exterior applications ranging from trim and general construction to furniture and garden structures.
 White Oak is also commonly used as a timber frame species in Japanese style architecture.

 Essentially, White Oak is the perfect species for many applications, and the only drawback is the wood’s relatively unremarkable appearance.
 However, it finishes beautifully and can take stain well, so this drawback is easily overcome.